jmgandarias/DL-Course/README.md

 # Deep-Learning-Nanodegree

-This repo coontains material about my own experience in the *Udacity Deep Learning Foundation Nanodegree Program* (https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101)
+This repo coontains material about my own experience doing the *Udacity Deep Learning Foundation Nanodegree Program* (https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101)

 The course is structured in 5 parts:
    1) Introductions